wix-incubator/wix-rest-docs/guides/DomainEvents.md

 # Webhook structure

-Wix exposes webhooks for standard create, update, and delete actions, and relevant additional actions.
+Wix exposes webhooks for create, update, and delete actions, and relevant additional actions.
 Most webhooks are organized in a standardized format, as described below.
 Wix also has some legacy webhooks that don't comply with the standardized format.

 ## Standardized webhooks